 This is by far the most important piece of information for a roof ventilator.
 This is telling you the amount of air that is being ventilated out of your roof space (or area of ventilation) in cubic metres per hour.

 I added this row in too so that you can see the speed of the wind that needs to blow on the whirlybird units to generate that amount of airflow.
-Usually this is provided in documentation of about the product, if not and you’re looking to purchase a whirlybird, make sure that you ask!
+Usually this is provided in documentation about the product, if it’s not and you’re looking to purchase a whirlybird, make sure that you ask!

 NOISE LEVEL (DBA)

 This section shows the amount of noise that a unit will make when it is running, this is measured in decibels.
 Mains powered or wind driven ventilators are generally noisier than solar powered roof ventilators.

 This is the throat diameter of the unit, so you can see how much air is being pulled through the roof ventilation unit.
 Usually a larger diameter is preferable BUT at the end of the day, it comes down to air flow which is the ultimate metric which will get you results.

 This is a rough estimation of how heavy the unit is that you’re installing onto the roof.
 The reason I’ve included this on the chart is because installers (or DIYers) usually find it easier to work with a lighter unit.